 Type I has been further subdivided as follows:

-Bony spur in the center with equally duplicated cord above and below the spur
+Bony spur in the center with an equally duplicated cord above and below the spur

 Bony spur at the superior pole with no space above and a large duplicated cord lower down